 If your cat has raised ulcers or lesions on the nose or lips, she may be having a type of allergic reaction known as an eosinophilic granuloma.
 This reaction can occur anywhere on the body, but is most common on the face, pads of the feet, and thighs.
 Food allergies or fleas are sometimes to blame, but the lesions can also result from bacterial infections.
 Treatment depends on what is causing the reaction.

 A lump in your cat's skin is not necessarily cancer, but should be checked by a veterinarian.
 Older cats and those with white ears and heads are especially susceptible to skin cancer.
 To confirm a diagnosis of cancer, a biopsy is necessary.
 If the lump is small enough, a vet may recommend removing it entirely.
 For tumors that have not spread, this may be the only treatment needed.

 Dry, Flaky Skin

 Like people, some cats get dry, flaky skin in the winter.
 It's usually nothing serious, but have your veterinarian take a look.
 Persistent dandruff may be a sign of poor nutrition, inadequate grooming, or an underlying medical problem.
 Special shampoos and supplements of omega-3 fatty acids can help treat feline dandruff.

 Cats are known to be fastidious groomers, but sometimes they overdo it.
 Compulsive licking, chewing, or sucking on the skin may lead to irritation, infection, and thinning hair (a condition called psychogenic alopecia.)
-Cats may groom compulsively in response to stress, such as moving into a new home, but may also overgroom due to a medical problem such as osteoarthritis.
+Cats may groom compulsively in response to stress, such as moving into a new home, but may also overgroom due to a medical problem such as arthritis.
 If this describes your cat, talk to your vet about stress reduction and behavior modification strategies.

 When to See the Vet